Skip to the main content

 Introducing the Mastery-Based Learning Collaborative

-With funding provided by the legislature, Alissa explains that the Mastery-Based Learning Collaborative (MBLC) “is a group of schools that is really focusing on MBL plus CRS-MBL practices and implementing those two things together.”
+Backed by state funding, the Mastery-Based Learning Collaborative (MBLC) is helping schools rethink learning.
+As Alissa explains that the MBLC “is a group of schools that is really focusing on MBL plus CRS-MBL practices and implementing those two things together.”
 To support educators in their training and successful implementation of these practices, the MBLC has hired professional learning providers.
-Currently, the collaborative includes two cohorts, comprising 47 schools and 23 districts, all participating in a four-year grant cycle aimed at driving transformative educational change across the state.
+Today, the collaborative includes two cohorts: 47 schools across 23 districts.
+They’re all participating in a four-year grant cycle to drive transformative educational change across the state.

 Onboarding Families and Motivating Educators